ProctorU/parliament/README.md

 # Parliament 🔨

 Vanilla JavaScript nested form builder.
+Its name is derived ProctorU's mascot, which is an owl.
+A group of owls when assembled is called a parliament, and it was in fact a parliament that created this gem.

 ## Table of contents